grate-driver/grate/Vertex-Shader-ISA.md

 3. To write the result of the scalar instruction, bit "vector write enable" needs be unset.
 To avoid writing, "vector write enable" needs be set and vector write-mask all unset.

 The respective components of the resultant vector of the executed instruction, enabled by the vector/scalar write-mask, will be written to the output register, so consecutively executed instructions may alter only required output register components.

+## Relative addressing
+There are 4 relative base address registers (A0.xyzw).
+The ARL (address register load) vector operation alters content of the address registers, so that each component of rA.xyzw represents the corresponding address register.
+Destination vector register write mask is used to enable writes to the required address register, the actual destination vector register isn't getting affected (like nv30).
+The address register value can be negative.

+### Uniforms
+To use relative addressing, bit "constant relative addressing enable" needs to be set and bits "address register select" set to the required address register index.

+    fetched uniform index = A0.c + uniform fetch index